pachterlab/gget/docs/src/en/mutate.md

 For use from the terminal (bash): Enclose individual mutation annotations in quotation marks to prevent parsing errors.

 **Optional input-related arguments**
-`-gtf` `--gtf`
-Path to a .gtf file.
-When providing a genome fasta file as input for 'sequences', you can provide a .gtf file here and the input sequences will be defined according to the transcript boundaries, e.g. 'path/to/genome_annotation.gtf'.
-Default: None

 `-mc` `--mut_column`
 Name of the column containing the mutations to be performed in `mutations`.
 Default: 'mutation'.